 - Operational stability;

-- Representation of external subjects.
+- Representation to external parties

-Representation office of your foreign company
+Representative office of your foreign company

 The international law firm Damiani & Damiani provides legal advice to start a business in Italy